 We pay tribute to the pioneers who gave so much to establish and grow the school.

-Our Principals have been Dale Edwards, Case de Ryke, Deb Hein, John Millman, Barbara Schottelius, Yvonne Zeppel, Vera Wilkinson, Bill Greenslade, Matt Paterson, Gregg Smith and currently Andrew Talbot.
+Our Principals have been Dale Edwards, Case de Ryke, Deb Hein, John Millman, Barbara Schottelius, Yvonne Zeppel, Vera Wilkinson, Bill Greenslade, Matt Paterson, Gregg Smith, and Andrew Talbot.